danielrothschild/danielrothschild.github.io/dynsem/Squib.md

 - Issue coming from problem set: is there a good reason to have *partial* assignment functions in our representation of content, or can we just use sets of world-assignment function pairs.

-- Is Coopers e-type theory (as discussed by Heim) really doomed?
+- Is Cooper's e-type theory (as discussed by Heim) really doomed?
 Are her arguments against it convincing?
 (See her discussion of the *formal link* in the e-type paper).

+- What is there to say about Partee's sentence:

+(@) Either there is no bathroom or it is very well-hidden.

 More philosophical:
 ----